+When dependency.element parameter contains Condition.onsetAge, dependency.cmap:value shall be set to the patient age at onset.

 The Clinical Mapper Actor shall return a Parameters resource such that:

-The outcome parameter, if present shall be populated with a code from ICD-10 or derived coding system as determined by regional policy.
+The match parameter, if present shall be populated with a code from ICD-10 or derived coding system as determined by regional policy.

-If additional context is necessary, shall populate one or more cmap:dependsOn parameters.
+If additional context is necessary, shall populate one or more dependency parameters.
 Such parameters if present:

-should contain a cmap:dependsOn.element from the values listed in the table above.
+should contain a dependency.element from the values listed in table 3.Y.4.1.5 -1 above.

+The Clinical Mapper Actor shall support the dependencies listed in table 3.Y.4.1.5 -1 above.
+At the very least, use of these values shall not cause the $translate request to fail or be rejected.
+The Clinical Mapper Actor should use these values to product better mappings when present.
+Other dependency values may be supported.

 3.Z Retrieve Code Mappings [PCC-Z]